What is the ARH?

 The ARH has some special summer membership offers available until 30 September 2015

 Our membership year runs from 01 October until 30 September the following year.
 The ‘special offer‘ provides you with membership from now until 30 September 2016, which means you will receive an extra issue of our outstanding journal for free, plus if you are applying for registered membership, we have waived the registration fee of £75.
 This represents exceptionally good value!

 All membership and subscription application forms are available on the ‘Join ARH’ page, and you can use the ‘special offer‘ forms for registered membership applications.

 Homeopathy is one of the most widely used forms of medicine in the world today, because people are discovering the benefits of a system of medicine which is safe, effective and treats them as unique individuals.
 Homeopathic medicines are chosen to treat the whole person, because homeopaths believe the mind and body operate as one, and you cannot treat one part of the body without affecting the whole.
 Medicines are chosen to fit all the characteristics of the patient, so physical disorders are considered in relation to the individual’s mental and emotional state.
 Homeopathy can be used effectively by everyone, from babies and children to adults, including women during pregnancy.
 Homeopathic medicines help to promote the body’s natural ability to heal.
 When prescribed appropriately, they are safe, non-toxic and non-addictive.
 They can be taken alongside drugs prescribed by your doctor and will not interfere with their beneficial action. (read more…)

 Meet the Snooks!

-The Snooks are a colourful group of characters who are able to to provide some basic information about homeopathy.
+The Snooks are animations specially created to provide some basic information about homeopathy.
 You can meet the Snook family by just clicking on the links below.
 Please help to introduce the Snooks to others, by embedding the links on your own website, and by sharing the links via your social networking channels.
 Most important of all, enjoy!